zhanglonglongSH/validator-profiles/profiles/freshnu/README.md

 ## Ecosystem Contributions

-We are active members on NUcypher's community:
+- Active members of the NUcypher discord since before the incentivized testnet.

-- We have been active members of the NUcypher discord since before the incentivized testnet.
+- Ran the first external NUcypher node during the testnet.
-- We ran the first external NUcypher node during the testnet.
+- Regularly provide feedback to the team.
-- We are provide feedback to the team on a regular basis.
+- Completed all phases of the CASI testnet.

 ## Contact Us